ersilia-os/smiles-to-3d/README.md

 * Number of conformers (-n): by default 10
 * Time to process molecule (-1): by default 60s max

+The input file must have one column named "smiles" and one column named "id"

 # License
 Ersilia code is licensed under a GPLv3 License.
 The packages used are licensed according to their original licenses.